 Coastal BFEs take into account both the storm surge 'stillwater' elevation and additional effects from waves.

 More information about the nation’s coastal resources, including additional information on coastal flood risk and storm surge, can be found on NOAA’s State of the Coast website or through the Jacques Cousteau National Estuarine Research Reserve online Coastal Training Program.
-For general questions about FEMA flood hazard mapping, contact the FEMA Map Information eXchange.
-For specific questions about the New Jersey and New York coastal flood study, contact us through our online form.
+For additional questions, contact the FEMA Map Information eXchange.